 Meanwhile, getting to the train station or airport early will reduce any stressors about missing your flight or train.
 Once you’re checked in and settled, you can spend some quality one on one time with your furry friend.

 If you are traveling by car, prepare to make additional stops so your pet can have the opportunity to stretch their legs.
-Riding in a car can be a fun way to travel, it does require the need to stretch your legs every now and then (for us and our best mate!)
+Riding in a car can be a fun way to travel, it does require the need to stretch your legs every now and then for the entire family.

 Always have a pet-friendly activity

 Bring an interactive toy or your pup’s favorite activity.
 Travel can be stressful for everyone, so having an interactive toy that your pet can focus on will keep them emotionally, mentally, and physically stimulated.
 Also, the one-on-one time together time may help focus and keep the pet at ease.

 Expect a lot of people (and pets) during the commute